Imperium-Silentii/acta/codex_acts/on_en.md

 ---

-### Article IX — On the License as a Scene of Action
+## Article IX — On the License as a Scene of Action
+<span id="article-ix--on-the-license-as-a-scene-of-action"></span>

 ---